By Lora O’Brien

 Paguro is defined by a very laid back, effortless style.
 And this spacious yet incredibly light crocheted handbag is one of our top picks.
 Whether you wear it as an oversized tote or use it as an overnight bag, it’s seriously cool.
 Beautifully styled by Italian designers and produced ethically by a social enterprises in Cambodia, this is a bag made to stand out from the crowd.

-Stella McCartney is probably a name that you’ve all heard of before, and with good reason.
+Stella McCartney is probably a vegan designer that you’ve all heard of before, and with good reason.
 Thanks to her mother, the late Linda McCartney, Stella has been a lifelong vegetarian and works to bring fashionable style to the industry without any use of leather or fur in her designs.
 Stella’s collections are always innovative and fresh, and we love her unique ability to create luxury that remains fashion conscious.

 5. CMPLT UNKNWN